w3f/polkadot-wiki/docs/learn/learn-guides-vault.md

 ## Metadata Updates

-Similarly to what we did for the chain specification, we now generate and sign the Statemine metadata.
+Similarly to what we did for the chain specification, we now generate and sign the Asset Hub metadata.

 ### Metadata QR Fountain